musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 Does anybody here choose consciously, willingly to be disappointed and satisfied?

 No. If we're awake, if we're able to see what's going on right now, the choice that we would make would be to be safe and secure and comfortable and satisfied right here, right now.
 So this leads us then to the fourth noble truth.
-Now, this point about Dukkha Duka Naroda, or dissatisfaction versus satisfaction, that's the basic teaching.
+Now, this point about Dukkha Duka Nirodha, or dissatisfaction versus satisfaction, that's the basic teaching.
 But the Buddha unpacks that into four noble truths.

 The first one is that dissatisfaction exists.
 You made it up.
 It's not that life itself is unsatisfactory because there's no one here who would say, yeah, you're right, life itself is unsatisfying.
 Let's just kill ourselves right now.
 Nobody's willing to do that.